brianberns/Setback/README.md

 ## Approach
 Setback's move tree is not as large as that of some other card games (e.g. Bridge, Hearts), but it is still too large for vanilla CFR on commodity hardware.
 The approach used here is to create a simpler abstract game that is essentially identical to Setback, but whose move tree is small enough for vanilla CFR.
 Defining such an abstraction is much more of an art than a science, relying heavily on personal intuition for what information is most salient when playing Setback.
 ## Information set keys
 Keys are only created for infosets with more than one legal action.
+Each key is a string with the layouts described below.
 ### Auction key
 #### Baseline
+These keys are used when training the baseline (score-insensitive) model.
 | Position | Name | Possible Values | Description |
 |--|--|--|--|
 | 0 | High bid | `0` (pass)<br/>`2` (two bid)<br/>`3` (three bid)<br/>`D` (dealer-overridable four bid) | High bid so far. |